Photography in Stanford University Library buildings

-- Do not distrub the research of other library users.
+- Do not disturb the research of other library users.
 Users who engage in behavior that distracts or intimidates other users or staff will be asked to leave.
 SUL expects users to be respectful of others when using computers or other equipment.
-The open display of some materials may create an intimidating, hositile or offensive environment for others.
+The open display of some materials may create an intimidating, hostile or offensive environment for others.
 Users should respect the desire of others to not be exposed to materials they find offensive.

 - Library borrower responsibilities